 I then briefly nested in an art museum cubicle before deciding it was finally time to focus on my writing career.

 As a storyteller and editor, my goal is to amplify narratives of female, minority agency, and to redefine the literary canon.
 I work as Copy Chief and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
-My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “1951” will be published in the forthcoming second issue of Polychrome Mag.
+My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “secondhand lover” was published in the Summer ’20 issue of Peach Velvet Magazine.